Premier Veterinary Dentistry Specialists in Los Angeles

 Day or night, we are always accessible to our clients

-Our mission at Dog and Cat Dentist is to provide the finest quality, specialized veterinary dental and oral surgical care to our patients.
+Our mission at Dog and Cat Dentist is to provide the finest quality, specialized veterinary dental, and oral surgical care to our patients.
 Patient care is our top priority.
-While we address the needs of our patients, we also consider the special needs of our clients.
+We provide not only the best cat and dog teeth cleaning Los Angeles has to offer, but the full array of dental requirements.
+While we address immediate needs, we also consider the more specialized treatments our clients require.
 Our practice offers highly specialized and professional care, in a warm and caring environment.

 The Dog and Cat Dentist Difference

 - We are the only board-certified veterinary dentists in Los Angeles